gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 Connection type:		SSH

 Click on "Open".
 Now you are asked for your Key passphrase.
 The password you set while generating your RSA key pair.
 (Not your user password.)
 Voila!

 ### Organizing RSA keys - in PuTTY
 It´s recommended to save your putty - settings by type in a descriptive name at "Saved Sessions" and click on "Save".
 So later on you can open a connection by double-clicking the "Saved Sessions" settings.
-Now you can open your Connection
+Now you can open your Connection.

 ## 5. Disable Password login